WinUpGo

 Real situation

-In practice, due to the lack of a sustainable legal system and the ongoing civil war,
+In practice, due to the lack of a sustainable legal system and the ongoing civil war, control over the Internet and cyberspace is fragmented.

 Different regions (Sana'a, Aden, Saada) are controlled by different political forces -